phofl/phofl.github.io/content/posts/leveraging_arrow_backend.md

 ## Introduction

-General support for PyArrow dtypes was added with pandas 2.0 to both pandas and Dask.
-This solves a bunch of long-standing pains for users of both libraries.
-Running out of memory is by far the most common pain for users of Dask, this is mitigated in a big way by PyArrow backed string columns which consume up to 70% less memory compared to NumPy object columns.
-We will get a huge performance improvement in a bunch of areas on top of this.
+General support for PyArrow dtypes was added with pandas 2.0 to [pandas](https://pandas.pydata.org) and [Dask](https://www.dask.org?utm_source=phofl&utm_medium=pyarrow-in-pandas-and-dask).
+This solves a bunch of long-standing pains for users of both libraries. pandas users often complain to me that pandas does not support missing values in arbitrary dtypes or that support for non-standard dtypes is poor.
+A particularly undesirable problem for
+Dask users is running out of memory with exceedingly large datasetsRunning is mitigated in a big way by PyArrow backed string columns which consume up to 70% less memory compared to NumPy object columns.
+We will get a huge performance improvement in a lot of areas on top of the problems described here.

 Support for PyArrow dtypes in pandas, and by extension Dask, is still relatively new.
 I would still recommend caution when opting into the PyArrow ``dtype_backend``, since not every part of both APIs is optimized yet.
 You should be able to get a big improvement with a bit of awareness though.
-I will go through a bunch of examples where I'd recommend switching to PyArrow in both libraries.
+I will go through a bunch of examples where I'd recommend switching to PyArrow right away.

 Dask itself can benefit in various ways from PyArrow dtypes.
-We will investigate how PyArrow backed strings can easily mitigate the common pain of running out of memory on Dask clusters and whether we can improve general and I/O performance through utilizing PyArrow.
+We will investigate how PyArrow backed strings can easily mitigate the pain point of running out of memory on Dask clusters and whether we can improve general and I/O performance through utilizing PyArrow.

 I am part of the pandas core team and was heavily involved in implementing and improving PyArrow support in pandas.
-I've recently joined [Coiled](https://www.coiled.io) where I am working on Dask, including improving the PyArrow integration.
+I've recently joined [Coiled](https://www.coiled.io?utm_source=phofl&utm_medium=pyarrow-in-pandas-and-dask) where I am working on Dask, including improving the PyArrow integration.

 ## General overview of PyArrow support